I3ab/DSF2-NAS/README.md

 # DSF2-NAS
-official code implementation of 'Dual-Stage Feature Fusion via Network Architecture Search for Classification of Multimodal Remote Sensing Images'
+Official code implementation of 'Dual-Stage Feature Fusion via Network Architecture Search for Classification of Multimodal Remote Sensing Images'

+Our paper is under review, the code is comming soon.